zephraph/postcss-process-comments/README.md

-# postcss-extract-comment
+# postcss-process-comments

-A plugin to extract text from css comments
+A plugin to process text from css comments

 ## API